-The National Head Start Association is engaging in a new initiative during the 2018-2019 program year to support all aspects of health.
-This year-long campaign is bringing a renewed focus to specific areas of health, which were identified as priorities for the field through surveys and other outreach.
-NHSA is using this opportunity to share resources, webinars, and other tools to help promote and improve the health and wellbeing of Head Start children, families, and staff.
+The National Head Start Association engaged in a new initiative during the 2018-2019 program year to support all aspects of health.
+This year-long campaign brought a renewed focus to specific areas of health, which were identified as priorities for the field through surveys and other outreach.
+NHSA used this opportunity to share resources, webinars, and other tools to help promote and improve the health and wellbeing of Head Start children, families, and staff.

 What is Whole Health?